 - Residents must develop at least one new piece of work, and provide evidence thereof, visually or in concept/writing.
 Also, residents are expected to be working on what they described in their application.
 We do not wish to block creative flow; however, residents should follow through with their proposal with the understanding that this proposal is what led them to be selected.
 We understand that this creative process may lead in new directions.

 - Residents must attend all three dinners, which include informal studio visits, and participate in weekly group check-ins as scheduled by the co-directors.

 - Residents are expected to participate in an open studio day at the end of their residency, to contribute a page to the residency journal during their stay, and to make at least one piece of work available (or documentation thereof) for an exhibit in the following year.

 - Residents must reside at the Fiore Art Center during their entire residency.
-Day trips which enrich the residency experience are permitted, overight absences are not (with minimal exceptions granted for special circumstances, which must be disclosed beforehand).
+Day trips which enrich the residency experience are permitted, overnight absences are not (with minimal exceptions granted for special circumstances, which must be disclosed beforehand).

-Applicants living in Maine, in the following categories may apply:
+Applicants in the following categories may apply:

-Performing Arts, Dance/Movement, Storytelling, Interdisciplinary Arts.
+Performing Arts, Dance/Movement, Storytelling, Songwriting, Interdisciplinary Arts.

 Please note that there is no designated studio space with special equipment or stage.

 Artists at any career stage may apply, whether attending an art program or educational institution or already established in their career.
 (However, experience of previous residents has shown that an artist must be very comfortable being self-directed and in a more isolated area to enjoy this residency and reap its benefits.)

 Applications are to be submitted online and open December 31st, 2019, and close March 1st, 2020.